HX1

 Info

-HX1 is reserved for HPC users running multi-node or GPU accelerated workflows, with demonstrable experience of using HPC clusters.
+HX1 is designated for high-performance computing (HPC) users who run multi-node or GPU-accelerated workflows, requiring more than 48GB of GPU RAM and/or strong double-precision performance.
+Users should have demonstrable experience with HPC clusters.
 This restriction is in place to ensure the efficient running of the HX1 facility for those users wishing to run large scale workloads.

 All users must already have access to the RCS HPC service - see https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/get-access/ for more information before applying for access to HX1.
 Once you have access to the main RCS HPC facility, you can apply for access using ServiceDesk Ask form.